arduino/serial-discovery/README.md

 ### Example of usage

-Here a possible transcript of the discovery usage:
+A possible transcript of the discovery usage:

 ```json
 $ ./serial-discovery